MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/hotspotprofile/element-trusteddomains.md

 ---
-Description: Contains a set of one or more host names that are trusted for providing credentials over HTTPS.
+description: Contains a set of one or more host names that are trusted for providing credentials over HTTPS.
 Search.Product: eADQiWindows 10XVcnh
 title: TrustedDomains
 ms.assetid: 5da7e270-ed7b-4441-ae73-274ce5323f4b